pratap-rahul15/Course-Web-App/README.md

   React Version Used **18.3.1**

-  "react-dom": **"^18.3.1"**,
+  - "react-dom": **"^18.3.1"**

-  "react-router-dom": **"^6.23.0"**
+  - "react-router-dom": **"^6.23.0"**

-  "axios": **"^1.6.8**
+  - "axios": **"^1.6.8**

 **In the src folder I have created in total 8 sub-folders(Components)**

-    a - **AboutMe.js** component contains the javascript code for the About Me, the developer detail page.
+   -  **AboutMe.js** component contains the javascript code for the About Me, the developer detail page.

-    b - **AddCourse.js** component contains the javascript code for the AddCourse page, where the user can eneter the **id, title & description** to add a new course to the
+   -  **AddCourse.js** component contains the javascript code for the AddCourse page, where the user can eneter the **id, title & description** to add a new course to the
           DB.

-    c - **AllCourses.js** component contains the javascript code for the AllCourses page, where a user can view all the subject they currently have or added to the DB.
+   -  **AllCourses.js** component contains the javascript code for the AllCourses page, where a user can view all the subject they currently have or added to the DB.

-    d - **Course.js** component contains the javascript code for the Course page, where a user can delete the existing or newly added course from the DB.
+   - **Course.js** component contains the javascript code for the Course page, where a user can delete the existing or newly added course from the DB.

-    e - **Headers.js** component contains the javascript code for the Headers page.
+   - **Headers.js** component contains the javascript code for the Headers page.

-    f - **Home.js** component contains the javascript code for the Home page.
+   - **Home.js** component contains the javascript code for the Home page.

-    g - **Menu.js** component contains the javascript code for the Menu page, it handles all the **routable** links of the my web application.
+   - **Menu.js** component contains the javascript code for the Menu page, it handles all the **routable** links of the my web application.

-    h - **ReachMe.js** component contains the javascript code for the ReachMe page, it contains the **Linkedln** & **E-mail Address** of mine, where anybody can reach me.
+   - **ReachMe.js** component contains the javascript code for the ReachMe page, it contains the **Linkedln** & **E-mail Address** of mine, where anybody can reach me.

    **THANK YOU**